scivision/google-drive-public/README.rst

 PyDrive notes
 -------------
-Generally I like golang-based `drive-google <https://github.com/odeke-em/drive>`_ instead of PyDrive.
+I used golang-based `drive-google <https://github.com/odeke-em/drive>`_ instead of PyDrive.
 Even though the files may be shared publicly, with PyDrive you still need an API key ``client_secrets.json`` This may be acquired via `Google API console <https://console.developers.google.com/apis/library>`_ API Manager > Credentials > Create Project (if not already created) -- any name is fine >